datajoint/datajoint-elements/gh-pages/docs/description/event.md

 ## Pipeline Development

-In addition to the key projects listed below, the DataJoint team met with leaders from both [Neurodata Without Borders](https://www.nwb.org/) and the [Kepecs Lab](https://sites.wustl.edu/kepecslab/), as these groups have both tackled the difficulty of developing ontologies that can cover all possible iterations of behavioral data collection.
+In addition to the key projects listed above, the DataJoint team met with leaders from both [Neurodata Without Borders](https://www.nwb.org/) and the [Kepecs Lab](https://sites.wustl.edu/kepecslab/), as these groups have both tackled the difficulty of developing ontologies that can cover all possible iterations of behavioral data collection.
 Our resulting structure is exemplified by the figure below.
-The language below is tailored to the dependent variable in may neuroscience experiments, behavior, but could be ex
+The language below is tailored to the dependent variable in many neuroscience experiments, behavior.

 ```
 |----------------------------------------------------------------------------|